jjurach/gagent/README.md

 measure of caution who can connect to your daemon and what necessary access to remote systems your daemon may expose when you enable insecure settings.

+# Why Do This

+Besides potentially offering a small-footprint solution for remote execution which might be extended to orchestrate node drain replacement activities, I am brand new to Go and there will be a lot of opportunity to exercise many useful features of Go -- for example maybe channels to notify on received message, and non-trivial parallel execution tasks to transmit commands to multiple agents and then to coalesce output for presentation.

+I want to learn how to write good Go.

 # What is Involved

 Execute remote agent (after possible replication).
 Remote agent subscribes to